 UIFSA replaced the earlier interstate child support acts, the Uniform Reciprocal Enforcement of Support Act (“URESA”) and its update, the Revised Uniform Reciprocal Enforcement of Support Act (“RURESA”) .

-If the other parent resides in another state and you are seeking to establish child support or are seeking to modify an existing child support order, call us at (808) 593-2199, or e-mail us, and we’ll be happy to talk about your options.
+If the other parent resides in another state and you are seeking to establish child support or are seeking to modify an existing child support order, call us at (808) 593-2199, or e-mail us to set up a consult, and we’ll be happy to talk about your options.